Blanford's fox: Description

 Blanford's fox is a small fox with wide ears and a long, bushy tail nearly equal to the length of its body.
 Its body size often varies geographically.
 In the Afghan-Iranian region, the collected specimens had head-body lengths of 38.5–80 cm and tail lengths of 33–41 cm, while specimens in Oman had a total length of 73.5–76 cm and a tail length of 35–36 cm.
 Weights of those specimens averaged 873 g, body lengths 42 cm, tail 32.5 cm.
 Among all extant canids, only the fennec fox is smaller than Blanford's.

 The body is brownish-grey, fading to light yellow on the belly.
 The winter coat is soft and woolly, with a dense black undercoat and white fur speckles in the dorsal area; together with a somewhat thicker layer of fat, it serves as thermal insulation in cold and dry winter.
 The summer coat is less thick, the fur is paler, and the white hair is less noticeable.
 A characteristic mid-dorsal black band extends caudally from the nape of the spine, becoming a mid-dorsal crest along the length of the tail.
 The tail is the same colour as the body.
 A black spot is found at the base of the spine.
 The tip of the tail is normally black, but it is white in some individuals.
 The dark mid-dorsal line, which is a distinctive characteristic of the Israeli specimens, is less noticeable in Oman specimens, although the black tail markings are similarly developed.

 Like other arid land foxes, the Blanford's fox characteristically large ear is an adaptation to enhance heat dissipation.
-However, unlike other desert foxes, it does not have pads covered with hair and cat-like, curved, sharp semi-retractile claws.
+However, unlike other desert foxes, it does not have pads covered with hair.

 The Blanford's fox has an ability to climb rocks and make jumps described as "astonishing", jumping to ledges 3 m above them with ease, and as part of their regular movements and climbing vertical, crumbling cliffs by a series of jumps up vertical sections.
 The foxes use their sharp, curved claws and naked footpads for traction on narrow ledges and their long, bushy tails as a counterbalance.